 “One of the things I really felt passionate about was generating new knowledge, and that was what the Ph.D. program was all about,” Ryan said.
 “The DNP-prepared nurses translate the evidence.
 The Ph.D.-prepared nurses are creating it.
 I felt very comfortable in my role with translating some of that research and implementing evidence-based practices, but I wasn’t knowledgeable about creating new evidence, and that seemed really exciting to me."

 "I love innovating.
 I love asking questions.
 So the Ph.D. route really gave me a platform to ask the questions, ask them in a scientific way, and use different methods to answer those questions.”

 Start Your Advanced Nursing Degree

 Healthcare continues to expand and nurses make up a major part of this industry.
-Do you want to advance your career in nursing?
-If so, contact us for more information, or if you are ready, you can apply now.
+Are you ready to advance your career in nursing?